 The Single Resolution Board (SRB) today publishes its final ‘Expectations for Banks’ document, along with an overview of SRB responses to the industry consultation.
 The consultation took place between 23 October and 4 December 2019.

-The ‘Expectations for Banks’ document, which has been updated to reflect industry feedback, sets out the capabilities the SRB expects banks to demonstrate to show that they are resolvable.
+The ‘Expectations for Banks’ document, which has been updated to reflect industry feedback, sets out the capabilities the SRB expects banks to demonstrate in order to show that they are resolvable.
 It describes best practice and sets benchmarks for assessing resolvability.
 It also provides clarity to the market on the actions that the SRB expects banks to take in order to demonstrate resolvability.

 The SRB acknowledges the challenges that banks face in the current and unprecedented situation related to the Covid-19 pandemic, and that their focus is on business continuity and supporting the economy.
 The SRB, in close cooperation with other authorities and the banks under its remit, is carefully monitoring the situation.
 It is prepared to give banks the flexibility they may need to implement the ‘Expectations for Banks’ on an individual basis.